Diligence & Lending

 Our loans range from $1,000-$5,000.
 Smaller loans are approachable for small business owners that cannot take on large loans.
-In our application process we prioritize businesses that generate under $250,000 in annual revenue to focus on small businesses.
+In our application process, we prioritize businesses that generate under $250,000 in annual revenue to focus on small businesses.
 We use an interest rate of the prime rate + 1%.
 The prime rate is the most affordable interest rate for borrowers, while the additional 1% acts as a risk premium and return for IIG.
 We aim to have a 1-3 year time horizon, as this minimizes student consultant turnover.
+IIG utilizes Novagradac to prioritize investing in distressed communities surrounding Detroit.
 Finally, we are committed to working with our entrepreneurs to offer inclusive financing and serve their needs, so our loan model is flexible.
-This semester, we were excited to service microloans for two minority, female entrepreneurs in the Metro Detroit area.

 Growth Equity Firm